timsu-98/timsu-98/README.md

 -->

 ## What I'm working on? 🤖
-I'm currently doing an internship at Intel Lab Germany in automated driving.
+I'm currently doing my master's thesis at Intel Lab Germany in robotics.
 I'm also trying to make my little game with `pygame`, however, bizzarely... 🎮

 ## Languages and Libraries 💻
 - Python, Pytorch, Numpy